TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

     .. hint::

-      The **Work Profiles**' list can be sorted by date created, profile title or profile type.
+      The list of profiles or profile records on the **Work Profiles** web page can be sorted by date created, profile title or profile type.

       Choose the desired sort type from the **Sort by** dropdown menu (at the top-right of the profile record).

+      See more information in the :ref:`Sorting Profiles <sorting-profiles>` section.

 .. raw:: html